aritchie/userdialogs/readme.md

+﻿#4.0 AND XAMARIN FORMS USERS: You must install NativeCode.Mobile.AppCompat on your android project for the material design support.
+This is only until xamarin updates forms to do this!

-﻿#ACR User Dialogs for Xamarin and Windows
+#ACR User Dialogs for Xamarin and Windows

 ---

 A cross platform library that allows you to call for standard user dialogs from a shared/portable library.
 Supports Android, iOS, and Windows Phone 8

 ##Features